Célestin Djim: International career

 Djim is a former youth international of Belgium, he played three times for the Belgium U-19 team between 2013 and 2014 but he has never represented the full team and like his brother Tony Djim, they are still eligible to play for the Central African Republic the country of their father.

 Personal life

-He is the son of the former Central African Republic international footballer Luciano Djim and brother of fellow footballer Tony Djim.
+He is the son of the former Central African Republic international footballer Luciano Ray Djim and brother of fellow footballer Tony Djim.